Windsor0501/Windsor0501.github.io/index.md

 *Project Leader*
 *March 2024 - April 2024*

-- Trained a ResNet network to realize liveness detection combined with action-detection.
+- Trained a ResNet network for liveness detection combined with action-detection.
 - Implemented facial verification using YOLOv8 for facial feature extraction.
-- Connected to the backend database for information management.
+- Connected to the back-end database for information management.

 ---